 How do I make a van / trailer booking?

-If you are unable to complete your booking using this system, please call us.
-This line is open Monday to Friday 8am to 6pm.
+If you are unable to complete your booking using this form, please call us on 0131 561 5284.

 I'm hiring a van.
 How does this affect me?